gbro3n/recruiter-email-domains/README.md

 Other means of managing excessive email from job / contract searches might include maintaining alternate email accounts.

 This repository is an invite for others to share domains via pull request.
 Please try to order alphabetically check for duplicatesand before creating pull requests as I have not yet built a means of doing so.
-A Node.js script for generating the filter text is planned.

 ## Creating a filter in GMail